-The Tax-Exempt Loan Participation Program can provide up to \$10 million for financing economic development projects.
-This program in the past has been referred to as the "tax-exempt umbrella bond program" because many small projects financed under this program were grouped together when AIDEA issued bonds under an "umbrella".
+The Tax-Exempt Loan Participation Program can provide up to \$20 million for financing economic development projects.
+This program in the past was previously referred to as the "tax-exempt umbrella bond program" because many small projects financed under this program were grouped together when AIDEA issued bonds under an "umbrella".
 The bonds are tax-exempt by virtue of provisions in the federal tax code.

 AIDEA does not directly loan money.
-Proceeds of the bonds or authority funds are used to purchase up to 80 percent of an eligible loan from financial institutions.
+Proceeds of the bonds or authority funds are used to purchase up to 90 percent of an eligible loan from financial institutions.
 The Tax-Exempt Loan Participation Program combines the Economic Development and Consolidated Bond Programs that were previously separate and which financed participation under and over \$1,000,000, respectively.
-As of June 30, 2004, AIDEA had issued \$292,920,000 of Tax-Exempt Bonds (excluding refunding bonds) to fund loan participation purchases.
-Two of the Three Tax-Exempt bond issues currently outstanding have a capital reserve fund with the State's moral obligation attached.
+As of June 30, 2006, AIDEA had issued \$292,920,000 of Tax-Exempt Bonds (excluding refunding bonds) to fund loan participation purchases, of which none were outstanding as of June 30, 2006.